Free pilot program — limited places

 A clinical framework — the Integrated Skill Ladder — with ISL rung data and PBS-informed strategies built in.
 Progress can be tracked and evidenced across plan periods.

-The NDIS Targeted Intervention Report is currently in a funded pilot program.
-We're working with a small group of families to refine the tool and build the evidence base.
+The NDIS Targeted Intervention Report and Progress Tracker is currently in a free pilot program.
+We're working with a small group of families, support workers, and support teams to refine the tool and build the evidence base.

 In exchange, we ask for your honest feedback — what's useful, what isn't, and what's missing.